Robert Mark Edwards

 Robert Mark Edwards (born 1961) is an American murderer who killed two female realtors in sexually motivated murders, one in California in 1986 and another in Hawaii in 1993.
-In separate trials, he was sentenced to death and to life imprisonment in the respective states and is currently awaiting execution at the San Quentin State Prison.
+In separate trials, he was sentenced to death and to life imprisonment in the respective states and is currently awaiting execution at the California Institution for Men.

 Murders

 In May 1986, Edwards went to the Los Alamitos home of 55-year-old realtor Marjorie Elaine Deeble, the mother of his then-girlfriend Katherine Valentine.
 Once inside, he bound her hands and legs, a gag in her mouth, and a belt tied around her neck.
 After sexually assaulting her and sodomizing her with a hair mousse can, Edwards proceeded to beat her to death before stealing jewelry from her home and leaving the premises.
 After being reported missing for several days, police were called in to inspect Deeble's home, only to find her apartment door slightly open and her body lying on the floor.
 An autopsy was conducted on the day of the discovery, with Lt.
 Orville Lewis announcing in a press statement the following day that Deeble's death was ruled a murder, and that she was possibly sexually assaulted.
 At the time, Edwards was routinely questioned regarding the murder, but was not considered a serious suspect.

 Sometime after the murder, Edwards, a convicted criminal with a record for offenses such as burglary, theft, auto theft, and drug offenses, violated his parole conditions by moving to Maui County, Hawaii, where he took up work as a roofer, to escape a car theft conviction.
 In 1990, he was arrested for attempting to stab a woman and charged with assault, but the case was not prosecuted as he was extradited to California to serve out his parole violation, which he served until early 1991.
 Afterwards, he and a girlfriend returned to Hawaii, where they bought an apartment in Kihei, and Edwards found work at a roofing company called Pat's Quality Roofing, where he was considered "normal" by his colleagues and employer alike.

 On January 25, 1993, Edwards broke into the Kanoe Resort condominium of 67-year-old realtor Muriel E. Delbecq, an Indiana-born employee for Heritage Real Estate in Anchorage, Alaska who often vacationed in Kihei.
 After encountering her, he proceeded to tie her to the bed, before beating and strangling her to death.
 Afterwards, Edwards inserted a mousse can into Delbecq's vagina, shaved off her pubic hair, and mutilated body parts.
 After he was done violating the corpse, Edwards stole her wedding ring and several articles of clothing, including a pair of panties and a bra, which he later dumped in a nearby trash bin.
 Delbecq's body was found on January 26 but was identified two days later.
 On February 2, Edwards was arrested and charged with Delbecq's murder, in addition to two counts of sexual assault, robbery and kidnapping relating to the case.
 His initial bail was set at $500,000.